exercism/problem-specifications/exercises/baffling-birthdays/instructions.md

 # Instructions

-Your task is to implement a solution that verifies the Birthday Paradox's probabilities.
+Your task is to verify the Birthday Paradox's probabilities.

 To do this, you need to: